 If you need help with creating your wedding or event budget, keep reading because I want you to master your budget and not be fearful of it.

-#1 – What is an Event Budget and Why is it Important to you?
+#1 – Why is a Sound Event Budget Important to you?

 Your event budget is what shows you where money comes and goes.
 Consider the same principle when balancing your check book or company accounts at the end of each month.
 You always want to have more money coming in than going out.
 If you have more money going out, you need to figure out how to get out of the red and back into the black.